snbreen/3D-Modeller/README.md

 # Python 3D Modeller

 A small dependency-free 3D modeller built with Python and Tkinter.
-It is inspired by the Architecture of Open Source Applications "500 Lines or Less" 3D modeller tutorial, but packaged as a personal-project-friendly app with scene files and OBJ export.
+Inspired by the Architecture of Open Source Applications "500 Lines or Less" 3D modeller tutorial, but packaged as a personal-project-friendly app with scene files and OBJ export.